phaserjs/phaser/README.md

 * PIXI.Circle is now aliased to Phaser.Circle - saves on code duplication and works exactly the same.
 * Sprite.deltaX and deltaY swapped to functions: Sprite.deltaX() and Sprite.deltaY()
 * Sprite.crop() now takes a Phaser.Rectangle instead of explicit parameters.
+* PixiPatch no longer needed, all features that it patched are now native in Pixi :)

 New features: